 The Book of Common Prayer and Anglican worship is familiar to you as well.
 Its phrases and terms have become almost as important in the English language as the King James Bible (and that version too is read from every Sunday by Anglican Catholics).
 “To have and to hold . . . for better for worse, for richer for poorer, in sickness and in health . . .,” “Erred and strayed,” “Ashes to ashes, Dust to dust,” “We commit his body to the deep,” “Here endeth the lesson,” all these are from the Book of Common Prayer.
 Anglican hymns like Amazing Grace or O Come, O Come Emmanuel mark the times and seasons in your life.
 They are a common cultural heritage and it is no surprise that the words are like old friends.
 Many denominations in the 20th century borrowed heavily from the Prayer Book in their worship services – the Presbyterian Book of Common Worship (1947), The Methodist Book of Worship (1964), The Lutheran Common Service Book (1917) – to name just a few.
+It is also admired by many Nazarene pastors and has been used for teaching purposes at their seminary in Kansas City over the years.
 Some have remarked in surprise after visiting that they grew up practically worshiping with the Book of Common Prayer and never knew it!

 Anglican and Catholic (Taken from the ACC website.)

 The Anglican Catholic Church is worldwide body of Christians with churches in the United States, Canada, Great Britain, Australia, Africa, India, and South America.
 We are Anglican because our tradition of prayer and worship is rooted in the Church of England and its Book of Common Prayer.
 We are Catholic because we believe and practice the universal or catholic faith of the church.